karapho712/832fc1b1-0353-4ce5-b9ee-e3d101b1ea9d/README.md

 - When do Create, update, delete on `/book` you can see the log in terminal
 - To run unit test do `npm run test`
 - You can see migrations file on `src/migrations`
+- You can also see api docs on `localhost:8000/docs`